lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 The main advantage of tmux is that you can launch and use multiple shells in one terminal window.
 Since seeing is believing, let's press the ``Ctrl-B`` key and then the ``c``.
-You can see that the contents of the existing window disappeared and a new shell environment appeared.
-Then, did the previous window terminated?
+You can see that the contents of the existing window disappears and a new shell environment appears.
+But the previous window is not terminated.
-It's not like that.
 Let's press ``Ctrl-B`` and then ``w``.
 You can now see the list of shells currently open on tmux like following image.
 Here, the shell starting with ``0:`` is the shell environment you first saw, and the shell starting with ``1:`` is the one you just created.
 You can move between shells